Rules of Procedure

 4.7 Directors are expected to attend Board meetings and meetings of committees on which they serve.

 5.2 The Board shall appoint at least two Directors to serve as the Remuneration and Corporate Governance Committee.
-The Board shall, to the extent possible, ensure that a majority of the members of the Committee be "independent Directors" in accordance with the Code.
+The Board shall, to the extent possible, ensure that a majority of the shareholder-elected Directors and members of the Committee be "independent Directors" in accordance with the NUES Recommendations.
 The Remuneration and Corporate Governance Committee shall act as preparatory body in connection with the Board's decisions in relation to the Total Compensation (defined as compensation, benefits and perquisites) of the Company's CEO and in relation to the Company's Corporate Governance policies and procedures.
 Decision-making authority shall remain with the Board.
 The Committee shall have decision-making authority related to the Total Compensation of senior executives other than the CEO.

 5.3 The Board may also appoint committees consisting of Directors to consider special cases or questions.
 The decision to appoint such a committee shall state the committee's terms of reference and duration.